Hagnap/iphone-calculator-recreation/README.md

 * Dealing with multiple decimal places

+* Dealing with multiple negative numbers

+* Making the second number negative

 ## Known Issues
 * Has issues when the toggle-negative (+/-) function is used on an operand
   * Ideally if the +/- is used after selecting operand the next number inputted would be negative, at the moment it does not do that.